jcolag/entropy-arbitrage/2026-03-12-past-prologue.md

 Unrelated to the line except for the timing, going into the credits reminds me of something that I forgot to mention a couple of weeks ago:  This show finally tries to unify its "trade dress" with the then-current films, using a typeface (or two) that actually matches fairly well to create a cohesive "brand," instead of **The Next Generation**'s insistence on using an entirely different typeface, a commercial font (Crillee) first released in 1980, despite modifying **The Motion Picture**'s main theme as its own.

-Oh, actually somebody probably also wants to know that [Jeffrey Nordling](https://en.wikipedia.org/wiki/Jeffrey_Nordling) (no, not Combs) plays Tahna, though he still has most of his recognizable roles ahead of him at this point.
+Oh, actually somebody probably also wants to know that {% wiki Jeffrey_Nordling|Jeffrey Nordling|en %} (no, not Combs) plays Tahna, though he still has most of his recognizable roles ahead of him at this point.

  > **SISKO**: I suggest you get your priorities straight, Major, because I don't have any room for divided loyalties in this command.
 And I won't have a Kohn-Ma terrorist using this station as a protective shield for continuing violence.